Status

 |

-Antrim Road in north Belfast and around the west,
+the Antrim Road in north Belfast and around the

-south and east of the city to the A2 Sydenham
+west, south and east of the city to the A2

-Bypass.
-It is partly made up of existing streets,
+Sydenham Bypass.
+It is partly made up of

-east Belfast is entirely 4-lane except for a short
+entirely 4-lane except for a short stretch at

-existing housing and a steep hill.
-This area is
+housing and a steep hill.
+This area is well

-well known for being ambiguous to drivers - the
+known for being ambiguous to drivers - the road

 unclear whether it is allowable to drive

-been the 700 metre stretch between Kings Road and
+was to have been the 700 metre stretch between

-Sandown Road.
-However, when the option chosen was
+Kings Road and Sandown Road.
+However, when the

 All the widening will take place on the country